Julian-Mostbauer/LinuxRicingGuide/about/the-docs.md

 ## General Information

-Goal of the docs is to provide the **'how'** part of the project.
+Goal of the docs is to provide the **how** part of the project.
 It will provide installation guides as well as general tips and knowledge.

 ## What Topics will be covered?